rbkmoney/docs/content/docs/payments/overview.md

 ### The Scheme of information interaction {#payScheme}

-An example of [invoice](#invoice) payment performed from merchant's website via mercant created payform is given below.
+An example of [invoice](#invoice) payment performed from merchant's website via merchant created payform is given below.

 The query names presented in the scheme indicate the specific methods of the payment [API](https://developer.rbk.money/api/).